AndresRTejedor/Mold/docs/source/example_MI_lj.md

 ## Thermodynamic integration

 Once the optimal radius is estimated, the next step consists in thermodynamic integration of different radii above the optimal value of $r_w$.
-The calculation of the interfacial energy for the different well radii includes the following steps:
+The calculation of the interfacial free energy for the different well radii includes the following steps:

 1. Create a directory for each radius to be integrated ($r_w=0.33,0.34,0.35\sigma$) and in each directory, create a for each well depth considered for the calculation.
 This is a truncated range of values of $\epsilon$ in $k_{B}T$: